-Christian Distinctiveness: We are a God-centered university that upholds a Christian worldview with a charismatic emphasis.
+Christian Distinctiveness: We are a God-centered university that upholds a Christian worldview with a Spirit-empowered emphasis.
 We endeavor to live in the power of the Holy Spirit and to become service-oriented leaders who go into every person's world with healing for the totality of human need.

-Whole-Person Education: We seek to develop the whole person in spirit, mind, and body, thereby preparing ourselves and our students to be professionally competent leaders who are spiritually alive, intellectually alert, physically disciplined, and socially adept.
+Whole Person Education: We seek to develop the whole person in spirit, mind, and body, thereby preparing ourselves and our students to be professionally competent, Holy Spirit-empowered leaders who demonstrate spiritual integrity, personal resilience, intellectual pursuit, global engagement, and bold vision.

-Excellence with Integrity: We strive to operate with, and instill in our students, excellence with integrity in all personal, academic, professional, and corporate endeavors.
+Excellence with Integrity: We strive to operate with and instill in our students excellence with integrity in all personal, academic, professional, and corporate endeavors.

-Caring Community: We are dedicated to providing a safe, caring, and Godly environment, which encourages unity in diversity.
+Caring Community: We are dedicated to providing a safe, caring, and Godly environment, encouraging unity in diversity.
 We believe that all people have been created in the image of God and deserve to be respected.